martavp/pypsa-in-prime/README.md

 20. Terminal multiplexer (optional, but useful)

+If you get disconnected or close your terminal your execution ends.
+If you want to simulate over an extended period of time this needs to be obmitted.
+What you need to use is a terminal multiplexer.
+In the following there are listed two alternatives.

+20a.
+GNU Screen

+This is the easier choice as it is already installed.
+Starting Named Session by typing:
+> screen -S session_name
+You can detach from the screen session at any time by typing:
+> Ctrl+a d
+This means that it will run in the background.
+To resume your screen session use the following command:
+> screen -r
+To find the session ID list the current running screen sessions with:
+> screen -ls

+20b.
+TMUX

+TMUX is another terminal multiplexer but needs to be installed first.
 ATTENTION: The execution of the workflow in a tmux-window defined in the Snakefile may result in the 'solve_network' rule to fail.
 This is different from system to system, but if it occurs, it can be solved by executing the rule 'solve_network' outside tmux.
 When